SoK: Anti-Facial Recognition Technology: Introduction

-\para{\em Unresolved Ethical Questions:} The broad deployment of facial recognition systems (and by extension, AFR systems) is fraught with ethical challenges and implications, not the least of which are significant biases against women and people of color~\cite{gendershades}.
-While we discuss ethical tensions surrounding AFR systems in~\S\ref{subsec:social}, we do not make assertions in this paper on how (and whether) AFR tools should be used.
-Development and adoption of AFR tools are driven by backlash against biases in and misuse of facial recognition systems.
-Even as we continue to struggle with their legal and ethical implications, we recognize that AFR tools are here to stay, and an analysis of their strengths and limitations is crucial to advancing the ongoing debate about both their use and the place of facial recognition in our world.
+\looseness=-1 \para{\em Unresolved Ethical Questions:} The broad deployment of facial recognition systems (and by extension, AFR systems) is fraught with ethical challenges, not the least of which are significant biases against women and people of color~\cite{gendershades}.
+While we discuss ethical tensions surrounding AFR systems in~\S\ref{subsec:social}, we do not make assertions about how (and whether) AFR tools should be used.
+Development and adoption of AFR tools are driven by backlash against biased and misused facial recognition systems.
+Though their legal and ethical implications are yet-unknown, we believe that AFR tools are here to stay.
+Consequently, an analysis of their strengths and limitations is crucial to advancing the ongoing debate about their use and the place of facial recognition in our world.